 What will You need?

 You will need a URL builder tool.
 There are a wide variety of them so you can choose one which best suits your needs.
 We’re big fans of the Google URL Builder and the Google Analytics URL Builder extension.
-If you are completely new to Google URL Builder, check out this great post, which will give you a step-by-step instruction on how to use it.
 We also use a UTM template to create and manage our UTM tag links.

 Once you know the values/tags you want to track, you can simply go to Google’s URL Builder, enter these values into the parameters, click “generate URL,” and tadaaaa, you are all set.